 GELATIN

-Gelatin is a great replacer and actually has great benefits for your skin.
-For this recipe, we are using unflavored gelatin that comes from grass-fed cows.
 Gelatin is a protein found in the tendons, ligaments, and bones of cows or pigs.
 It can help pull out impurities and hydrate the skin.

 LAVENDER ESSENTIAL OIL (OPTIONAL)

-Lavender essential oil has amazing properties for the skin and is known for reducing signs of skin imperfections.
 It is a very gentle essential oil making it a great oil to use on the face.
-Essential oils should always be diluted before being applied to the skin, especially the face.
+However, essential oils should always be diluted before being applied to the skin, especially the face.

 INGREDIENTS

-1 teaspoon activated charcoal
+- 1 teaspoon of activated charcoal

-1/2 teaspoon bentonite clay
+- 1/2 teaspoon of bentonite clay

-1 tablespoon gelatin
+- 1 tablespoon of gelatin

-2 tablespoons water
+- 2 tablespoons of water

-3-5 drops lavender essential oil (optional)
+- 3-5 drops of lavender essential oil (optional)

 INSTRUCTIONS